 Dockerise a Waku app

-How to package a Waku app into a Docker container.
+How to package a Waku app into a Docker image.

-Bundle your Waku app into a Docker container for portability and easy deployment in various environments.
+Bundle your Waku app into a Docker image for portability and deployment in container-based environments.

 Prerequisites